TurboGears/tg2docs/docs/main/Extensions/Geo/TileCacheTutorial.rst

     }
     </script>

-Download OpenLayers javascript mapping toolkit from `www.openlayers.org <http://www.openlayers.org/>`_ and unzip / untar the archive.
+Download OpenLayers javascript mapping toolkit from the OpenLayers_ site and unzip / untar the archive.
 Copy the OpenLayers.js file and the img folder in the archive to project/public/javascript folder.

-Adding the Style Code
+Adding The Style Code
 ~~~~~~~~~~~~~~~~~~~~~

 The following stylesheet code may be added to suite the map display: